ComFreek/uniformal.github.io/doc/legal/cla_text.md

 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

+#### TL;DR

+If you sign this CLA then You:

+- You own and retain your copyright.
+- You license copyright, patent and other rights to Us.
+- You give us the right to relicense MMT as long as an [OSI licensed](https://opensource.org/licenses) copy of MMT remains.

 ## 1. Definitions

 "You" means the individual who Submits a Contribution to Us.